Thuan Pham: Resignation

+Faire

+On June 13, 2024, it was announced that Pham would join Faire as CTO, replacing Marcelo Cortes who stepped down as Chief Architect.

 Personal life

 Pham is a naturalized citizen of the United States.
 In 2016, he was listed among the "2016 Great Immigrants Honorees: The Pride of America" by the Carnegie Corporation of New York.

 Pham enjoys playing tennis in his personal life.